When a child has recurring nosebleeds from only one nostril, this can be from leukemia, lymphoma or a cancer inside the sinus cavity.

 There is a big difference between “It CAN cause” and “What is the most likely cause.”

-“Anterior nosebleeds come from the front of the nose and are characterized by a flow of blood out of one nostril when the child is sitting or standing,” says Jacqueline Winkelmann, MD, who’s been a hospital-based pediatrician at CHOC Children’s Hospital in Orange County, CA, and most recently Chief of Staff at CHOC Children’s at Mission Hospital.
+“Anterior nosebleeds come from the front of the nose and are characterized by a flow of blood out of one nostril when the child is sitting or standing,” says Jacqueline Winkelmann, MD, whose experience includes that of chief medical officer, pediatric hospitalist and former chief-of-staff, Orange County, CA.

 Dr. Winkelmann explains, “Anterior nosebleeds are common in dry climates and during the winter months when using heaters.”